-"Health is deeply tied to economic prosperity.
+Health is tied to economic prosperity.
 Lack of access to nutritious foods, quality healthcare, and clean air and water limits the ability to thrive academically, maintain employment, and function at a level required for economic mobility.
-Our health equity partnerships help increase understanding of health disparities, provide convenient access to screenings and vaccines, and give Black Chicagoans the opportunity to hear from and talk to Black doctors and mental health professionals who understand the cultural, social, and environmental factors that can affect their health and wellbeing.
+Our health equity partnerships help increase understanding of health disparities, provide convenient access to screenings and vaccines, and give Black Chicagoans the opportunity to hear from and talk to Black doctors and mental health professionals who understand the cultural, social and environmental factors that can affect their health and wellbeing.

-"Everyone deserves a chance to have optimal health and wealth.
-Prioritizing investments in health infrastructure and environmental sustainability will decrease health disparities and help create a Chicago where everyone can thrive, setting the stage for stable security and the ability to climb the ladder to wealth building."

-- Calmetta Coleman, Chief Operating Officer
+Everyone deserves a chance to have optimal health and wealth.
+Prioritizing investments in health infrastructure and environmental sustainability will decrease health disparities and help create a Chicago where everyone can thrive. - Calmetta Coleman, Chief Operating Officer

-The State of Health Equity Disparities in Chicago
+The State of Health Disparities in Chicago

 Black Chicagoans continue to experience disproportionately higher rates of chronic illness, lower life expectancy, and limited access to healthcare services.
-47 Food deserts and environmental hazards further exacerbate health disparities, reducing overall community well-being.
-48 However, targeted investments in healthcare access and environmental justice have shown promising results in cities like Baltimore, which has expanded mobile health clinics and trauma-informed care centers 49, and Portland, which has invested hundreds of millions in green infrastructure and community-led environmental projects.
-50 These cities demonstrate the potential of holistic strategies to improve community wealth and resilience.
+Food deserts and environmental hazards further exacerbate health disparities, reducing overall community well-being.
+However, targeted investments in healthcare access and environmental justice have shown promising results in cities like Baltimore, which has expanded mobile health clinics and trauma-informed care centers, and Portland, which has invested hundreds of millions in green infrastructure and community-led environmental projects.
+These cities demonstrate the potential of holistic strategies to improve community wealth and resilience.
 Chicago has the opportunity to lead in this space by integrating health and green infrastructure initiatives into its broader wealth-building strategy.